riboseinc/ruby-vobject/README.md

 This tool is intended as a reference implementation, and it is very strict in its conformance: it requires all rules for parameter coocurrence, property typing, etc to be met by objects.
 It only parses one object at a time, and does not parse Vobject streams.

-This tool supports v2.0 iCal as specified in RFC 5545, and as updated in RFC 5546 (registry for values of METHOD and REQUEST-STATUS), RFC 6868 (caret escapes for parameter values), RFC 7529 (non-Gregorian Calendars)
+This tool supports v2.0 iCal as specified in RFC 5545, and as updated in RFC 5546 (registry for values of METHOD and REQUEST-STATUS), RFC 6868 (caret escapes for parameter values), RFC 7529 (non-Gregorian Calendars), RFC 7953 (VAVAILABILITY component),

 ## Contributing